 up, there was a large poster in our restroom, thoughtfully placed by my parents in a place no

 one could avoid reading it (including our guests).
-It was a fable about a robin
+It was the fable of a coal tit and a wild dove*:

 "How

-much does a snowflake weigh?" the robin asked.
+much does a snowflake weigh?" the coal tit asked.
 "No more than

-nothing," the dove replied.
-But the robin explained, "I recently
+nothing," the wild dove replied.
+But the coal tit explained, "I recently

 the branch broke.
 “Maybe we’re only one snowflake away from peace in the